Saketh-Ayyagari/Machine-Learning-Movement-Detection/README.md

+# About this Project
-Research Project where a direction a mammal moves in is predicted given neural data including spike rate, spike count, etc.
+This research project predicts a mammal's direction of movement given neural data, including spike rate, spike count, etc.